mak448a/compile-aseprite-linux/README.md

 If you encounter any errors, please report it in the issues tab.

 ## Where is the executable?
-The executable is stored in ~/Applications/aseprite.
+The executable is stored in $XDG_DATA_HOME/aseprite.
 Have fun!

-## Integrating with your desktop environment
+## How do I run Aseprite?
-Download the aseprite.desktop file from this GitHub repository and move it to ~/.local/share/applications.
+This script should automatically add aseprite to your application menu and to your path.
-Then, it should appear in your application menu!
+You should be able to launch it as you would any other software.

 ## Credits
 I condensed https://github.com/aseprite/aseprite/blob/main/INSTALL.md into this script.